Wetland conservation: Restoration efforts and projects

 Numerous projects and organizations are actively contributing to wetland restoration efforts.
 They often collaborate with government agencies, local communities, and conservationists to rehabilitate degraded wetlands by implementing restoration plans.
 These initiatives include activities like re-establishing water flow, controlling invasive species, and replanting native vegetation, ultimately revitalizing wetland ecosystems and safeguarding their critical ecological functions.
+Current United States regulations require that any degradation or "take" caused by human development or pollution activities to wetland habitats be mitigated by recreating new wetland acreage or by paying incentives to restoration projects.
+For example, as a requirement of the "no-net-loss" of wetlands policy adopted by the National Park Service, any construction or similar activity on park lands having significant harmful impact to wetland habitat must mitigate by restoring at east one acre of wetland per acre affected or destroyed.
 The following list is not comprehensive.